PVLDB Publication Policies

 • 4.5 Procedure for Retraction

 In the case of retraction requests, after verifying the reasons for retraction (such as unethical behavior, or requests from the author for retraction due to significant errors), the EiC may make a decision on retraction.
-Decisions to retract a paper will follow the procedures of investigation and allow for appeals as described in the PVLDB Policy for Authors.
+Decisions to retract a paper will follow the procedures of investigation and allow for appeals as described in the PVLDB Code of Ethics for Authors.

 Retractions will be formatted in prescribed format, with the following details: